arvimanninen/Proko/README.md

 - Advanced result data visualization features and questioning method elements
 	- The result of several usability testing iterations
 - Designed with keeping administrator application requirements in mind

+## Background

+The application is part of the Digitalization In Customer Interaction (DICIA)-research project, which is an co-op of Haaga-Helia University of Applied Sciences, Aalto University, University of Helsinki, and few Finnish companies.
+Project is mainly funded by TEKES (The Finnish Funding Agency for Technology and Innovation).
+TEKES merged with Finpro (government-owned corporation for promotion of export) in 2018 and is now known as Business Finland.

 ## Stack
 ### Client app